marc-swingler/ConcordanceGenerator/README.txt

-This is a program called 'ConcordanceGenerator' that generates a concordance based on the contents of a file.
-The concordance it generates is an alphabetical list of all word occurrences, labeled with word frequencies, and sentence numbers in which each occurence appeared.
+This is a program called 'ConcordanceGenerator' that generates a concordance based on the contents of a file or url.
+The concordance it generates is an alphabetical list of all word occurrences, labeled with word frequencies, and sentence numbers in which each occurrence appeared.

 Building the program:
 	You'll need the following tools installed and their bin directories in your path: